jmendeth/jmendeth.com/_posts/2014-08-25-snowshoestamp.md

 ## Design

 This is the real problem.
 I was expecting an SDK that allowed me to match the points to the identity.
-Instead, I pass the points to their API to do the matching.
+Instead, I have to pass the points to *their* API to do the matching.

 I can't work offline.
 I can't do it locally.
 No, I have to wait for the request to go to my server, my server makes an OAuth request to their API, their API